Kristopher-Ray/polaris-us.org/content/faqs/china-military-almost-beating-ours.md

   U.S. intelligence and Pentagon predictions.
 In 2020 the United States predicted that China would hold 400 nuclear warheads by 2030.
 A year later, the same U.S. prediction skyrocketed to 1,000.
-* The ultimate goal of the Chinese Communist Party (CCP) is to overtake the U.S.-led order of freedom and democracy and replace it with an authoritarian China-centric order in Asia that uses military coercion to advance the CCP’s interests.
+* In 2021, the Pentagon revealed that China is equal to or exceeds the United States in shipbuilding, land-based ballistic missiles, and integrated air defense systems.
+* China’s strategy is based on countering specific U.S. advantages, particularly our more advanced air and maritime capabilities.
+In direct conflict, China would target U.S. aircraft carriers in an attempt to handicap the United States’ strongest advantage.
 * The Biden Administration recognizes this threat but so far has failed to fund the U.S. military at the necessary rate to keep pace with China’s advances, nor has it prioritized Great Power Competition as administrations of both parties focused on the Middle East